-The GTU seeks to live out its mission in the context of a commitment to diversity as it educates scholars for vocations of ministry and scholarship, equips leaders for a future of diverse religions and cultures, teaches patterns of faith that nurture justice and peace, and serves as an educational and theological resource for local communities, the nation, and the world.

 OPTIONS FOR STUDY

-In cooperation with its member schools and academic centers, the GTU offers offers numerous certificates and two degrees:
+In cooperation with its member schools and academic centers, the GTU offers two degrees:

 - Master of Arts (MA)

 - Doctor of Philosophy (PhD)

 GTU is accredited by:

-WASC Senior College and University Commission 1001 Marina Village Parkway Suite 402 Alameda, CA 94501 (510) 748-9001 The Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS) 10 Summit Park Drive Pittsburgh, PA 15275-11031 (412) 788-6505 THE GTU COMMON MA The Master of Arts degree is granted by the GTU in cooperation with a member school, institute or center.
-The member schools have agreed to a common set of requirements and standards, and the student makes use of the resources of the whole consortium.
-Each student affiliates with a home institution (the GTU, a member school, institute or center) that best suits their research interests.
-The Director of the MA Program, in consultation with the member school deans and center/institute directors, and faculty of the school, center or institute of affiliation take primary responsibility for a student's advising and guidance.
-Although students must comply with the general requirements of the MA program, their degrees are also shaped by the distinctive educational philosophy and ethos of the school, center or institute of affiliation.
-Because the Advisor and Capstone Coordinator must come from the school, center or institute of affiliation, and because the school, center or institute of affiliation establishes the primary academic environment for the program, MA applicants are encouraged to take great care in selecting the appropriate school, center or institute.
-In addition to the MA programs offered by the member schools in cooperation with the GTU, the Common MA includes specialized concentrations: - Jewish Studies, using the resources of the GTU's Jewish Studies faculty, enriched by the considerable resources not only of the consortium, but also by the Jewish Studies faculty of UCB; - Islamic Studies, incorporating the faculty resources of the Center for Islamic Studies and several of the member schools of the consortium, as well as UCB and Zaytuna College; - 3) Hindu Studies, and Yoga Studies are offered by the faculty of the Center for Dharma Studies offering a multi-dimensional study of Hindu history, theology, ethics, and culture: - 4) Interreligious Studies, taught primarily by rostered faculty of the GTU; - 5) Buddhist Studies, taught primarily by the faculty of the Institute of Buddhist Studies, a member school of the GTU; - 6) Orthodox Christian Studies is offered in the concentrations of History of Christianity, Theology, Liturgical Studies, and Christian Spirituality.
+WASC Senior College and University Commission 985 Atlantic Avenue, Suite 100 Alameda, CA 94501 510/748-9001 The Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS) 10 Summit Park Drive Pittsburgh, PA 15275-11031 412/788-6505 THE GTU COMMON MA The Master of Arts degree is granted by the GTU in cooperation with a member school, institute or center.
+Each student affiliates with a member school. institute, or center in order to study in a concentration that matches the faculty resources of that school.
+The member schools have agreed to a common set of requirements and standards, and the student makes use of the resources of the whole of the consortium.
+In the MA program, the Dean and faculty of the school of affiliation take primary responsibility for a student's advising and guidance.
+Although students must comply with the general requirements of the MA program, their degrees are also shaped by the distinctive educational philosophy and ethos of the school of affiliation.
+Because the Primary Capstone Advisor must come from the school of affiliation. and because the school of affiliation establishes the primary academic environment for the program.
+MA applicants are encouraged to take great care in selecting the appropriate school of affiliation.
+In addition to the MA programs offered by the member schools in cooperation with the GTU, the Common MA includes are specialized concentrations: 1) Jewish Studies, using the resources of the GTU's Jewish Studies faculty, enriched by the considerable resources not only of the consortium, but also by the Jewish Studies faculty of UCB; 2) Islamic Studies, incorporating the faculty resources of the Center for Islamic Studies and several of the member schools of the consortium, as well as UCB and Zaytuna College; 3) Hindu Studies, Jain Studies, and Yoga Studies are offered by the faculty of the Center for Dharma Studies offering a multi-dimensional study of Hindu history, theology, ethics, and culture; 4) Buddhist Studies, taught primarily by the faculty of the Institute of Buddhist Studies, an affiliate of the GTU; 5) Orthodox Christian Studies is offered in the concentrations of History of Christianity, Theology, Liturgical Studies, and Christian Spirituality.
 The program provides both an academic structure for sustained inquiry into the theology of the Eastern Orthodox Church, and a theological foundation for service and leadership within an Orthodox parish or diocesan ministry.
 The MA Program Handbook includes further information about these specialized programs.
-All concentrations of the MA Program are offered in the residential program.
-In this option, students are required to take 51% of their courses in-person and the remaining courses can be online.
-Certain concentrations are currently offered through an online version of the MA program where more than 50% of the courses can be taken online.
-See Section 3 of this catalog for:

-- Information about the fields of study within each of the schools

-- MA admissions procedures and degree requirements

-- Financial aid information
+See Section 3 of this catalog for - Information about the fields of study within each of the schools - MA admissions procedures and degree requirements - Financial aid information For further information about the Common MA:

-- Concentrations available online

-For Further information about the Common MA: